gvwilson/sensibleadventures/arecibo/arecibo.md

 The pharaohs have all this grain lying around, what are they going to do with it?
-Can't give it back to the peasants---soon as folk aren't hungry they'll start to get ideas.
+Can't give it back to the peasants---soon as folk aren't hungry they'll start to get ideas---so you put everyone to work on fucking pyramids."
-Can't just burn it,
-so you put everyone to work on fucking pyramids."
 It's angrier than what's in the installation, but not by much.
-She tags her recording---maybe a bit more angry will bring in a few more people.
+She tags her recording---maybe a bit more anger will bring in a few more people.

 *Hey, Luisa.*
 This time Sergei's tag is outlined in red.

 *What?* she chords back
-while the stranger ponders her words.
+while the stranger seems to ponder her words.

 *Don't fuck with this one.*
-The picture she sent a few moments ago pops up on her glasses to be replaced by a few anodyne bullet points.
-Software coach,
+A handful of anodyne bullet points scroll down her glasses.
 American,
+software coach,
 not carrying anything contagious, no publicly-accessible criminal record---it's clearly fake, but so are a lot of personal histories these days.